Homology and K-theory for self-similar actions of groups and groupoids: -algebras and groupoids associated to self-similar groupoids

 A key notion in the theory of self-similar groups is that of contraction.
 The contraction phenomenon was discovered by Grigorchuk and formalized in~\cite{selfsimilar}.
 A generalization of the notion for self-similar actions of groupoids on finite graphs without sources was given in~\cite{BBGHSW24}.
 The groupoid associated to any self-replicating finitely contracting group is amenable~\cite{Nekcstar}, and we shall see the same is true for all contracting self-similar groupoid actions in Corollary~\ref{c:contracting.amenable}.

-\begin{Def}[Contracting action] Let $(G,E,\sigma)$ be a self-similar groupoid action on a finite graph $E$ without sources.
-We say $(G,E,\sigma)$ is \textit{contracting} if there is a finite subset $F\subseteq G$ such that, for all $g\in G$, there exists $n\geq 0$ such that $g|_p\in F$ for all $p\in \sour(g)E^+$ with $|p|\geq n$.
+\begin{Def}[Contracting action] A self-similar groupoid action $(G,E,\sigma)$ on a finite graph $E$ without sources is contracting if there is a finite subset $F\subseteq G$ such that, for all $g\in G$, there exists $n\geq 0$ such that $g|_p\in F$ for all $p\in \sour(g)E^+$ with $|p|\geq n$.
 An action being contracting depends only on the correspondence and not on the choice of transversal $E$, cf.~\cite[Proposition~4.5.4]{Nekbook2}. \end{Def}

 There is a unique smallest choice of $F$ (depending on $E$), called the \emph{nucleus} $\mathcal N$~\cite{selfsimilar, BBGHSW24}.
 One has that $\mathcal N=\mathcal N\inv$, the cocycle sends $\mathcal N\times_{E^0} E\to \mathcal N$ and every object $e\in E^0$ which is not a sink belongs to $\mathcal N$, cf.~\cite{selfsimilar} or~\cite[Lemma~3.4]{BBGHSW24}.